statprog-s1-2019/hw2/README.md

 1. Do men or women buy more lego sets (per person) on average?

 1. What are the five most popular hobbies of lego purchasers?

+1. Which area code has spent the most money on legos?

 ## Task 2 - GitHub and dplyr